SergiyStoyan/AwsKinesisJetsonTX2Client/1.4.3/README.gst-plugin-kvssink-1.4.3.ByStoyan.txt

 >bg

 --------------------------------------------------------------------------------------
-All the commands above are packaged in gst-kvssink-script.
+All the commands above are packaged in gst-kvssink-script which is handier to use.

 --------------------------------------------------------------------------------------